KRFOSS/kali-docs/development/setting-up-packaging-system/index.md

 We enable `pristine-tar` by default as we will use this tool to (efficiently) store a copy of the upstream tarball in the Git repository.
 We also set `export-dir` so that package builds happen outside of the git checkout directory.

-Below, we're customizing some useful tools provided by the `devscripts` package.
+Below, we're customizing some useful tools provided by the `devscripts` package:

 ```console
 kali@kali:~$ gpg -k